Boulogne-sur-Mer tourism & sightseeing

 Visit Boulogne-sur-Mer (Nord-Pas-de-Calais, France)

-Often bypassed by visitors heading further south in France, Boulogne is a pleasant resort with nice sandy beaches close to hand, and a visit is worthwhile.
-It is the old town around the ramparts, castle and cathedral that a visit will focus.
+Boulogne is a pleasant resort with nice sandy beaches and an interesting town centre, and a visit is worthwhile.
+Apart from the beach, it is the old town around the ramparts, castle and cathedral where your visit will focus.

 You can enter the old town through one of the four original gateways through the defences.
 A good way to start to explore the town is then to follow the walk around the 13th century ramparts of the old town, which have good views both into the old town and out to the sea and across the 'new' town.